unravelin/ravelin-core-ios-xcframework-demo/README.md

 ### Using Keychain:
-As an alternative, you can also use Apple's Keychain to create a password item using the same credentials.
+As an alternative to a .netrc file entry, you can also use Apple's Keychain to create a password item using the same credentials.

 ### Installing via Cocoapods